 Compare these with fiber optic speed, which has a minimum of 10 Mbit/s, and can go to a maximum of 10 Gbit/s.
 Fiber internet service is exclusive and dedicated.
 And, even with distance from the central office, the speed does not lag.

 Another important consideration is reliability.
 Your network service provider should have a robust system in place.
 Since you will use their service for telecommunications, you need to be digitally available 24/7 through consistently good connections.

 In this respect, both DSL and cable are good enough for typical residential VoIP needs.
 These provide consistent service, albeit with some gaps in performance consistency.
 Cable, in particular, may suffer from latency issues during data packet processing.
 And, like what was said earlier, speed lags when there is heavy usage within a shared cable network.

 DSL and cable may not be the best options when you have a business that needs to rely heavily on VoIP 24/7.
-Cable may do at the start.
-However, expect the need for upgrade once your requirements increase.
+The cable may do at the start.
+However, expect the need to upgrade once your requirements increase.

 As expected, fiber broadband adds up as the most costly.
 Fees start at $350 per month.
 For DSL and cable internet, fees range from $20 to $100 per month.
 But then again, you have to consider your needs and number of users.

 Businesses usually find the cost of fiber broadband to be worth it once they start to expand.
 VoIP, through fiber broadband, can be leveraged to improve business processes and hasten growth.